arodriguez82/School_District_Analysis/README.md

 ## Summary

 - Thomas High School is a charter school.
 If affected the overall passing percentages negatively.
-The overall passing percentage went from 95% to 92%.
+The overall passing percentage scores for all charter schools combined went from 95% to 92%.

 - Thomas High school saw a significant change in the overall school summary totals as shown in the provided chart below: